disconnect78/elite-tap/readme.md

 ### Using UnrealSpeccy

-UnrealSpeccy's debugger allows us to set a breakpoint and save out the game data from the debugger without needing to do any additional patchimg.
+UnrealSpeccy's debugger allows us to set a breakpoint and save out the game data from the debugger without needing to do any additional patching.

+Note that as UnrealSpeccy runs in Windows, I've used the Windows shortcut key `Alt` throughout the below instructions.
+If running in macOS under Parallels or similar, this would of course be substitued for the Mac equivalent `Option`.

-Before we start, we must make sure we have the correct 48k ROMs loaded, otherwise the game won't decrypt correctly.
+Before we start, we must make sure we have the correct 48K ROMs loaded, otherwise the game won't decrypt correctly.
 Hit `Alt+F1` to open the settings window and make sure the `MEMORY` tab is open.
 Ensure `Custom ROMSET` is set to `ZX-Spectrum 48K` then click `OK`.
 Then press `Shift+F12` to reset to 48K mode.

 Now press `Esc` to open the debugger.
 Press `Alt+C` to open the breakpoints manager.
 Under `Execution breakpoints`, type `d079` then press `Enter` to create the breakpoint.
 Press `Esc` to exit the breakpoints manager, then `Esc` again to return to the emulator.